A Very significant pose for interior stretching and posterior contraction.

 How to do:

-- keep arms straight and push your abdomen and pelvic forward & upward and hang your neck behind.
+- keep your arms straight and push your abdomen and pelvic forward & upward and hang your neck behind.

 - Release the posture while exhaling.